CS2103AUG2016-W09-C3/main/src/test/data/ManualTesting/TestScript.md

 `favorite Redo c/redo`<br>
 `favorite Clear c/clear`

-> Any command (except the favorite and unfavorite command) can be favorited
+> Any command (except the favorite and unfavorite command) can be favorited<br>
+> Favorite command added to preset list for each of the above commands respectively

 ### Saved favorites